elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/microtasks.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Microtask Queue is a task queue in the JavaScript event loop that processes microtasks, which are small, short-lived tasks created by asynchronous operations like Promises, MutationObserver, or queueMicrotask.<br />
+  <div><strong>Interview Response:</strong> The Microtask Queue is a task queue in the JavaScript event loop that processes microtasks, which are small, short-lived tasks created by asynchronous operations like Promises, MutationObserver, or queueMicrotask.
   </div>
   </div>
 </details>